chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

    vi config.toml
    ```

-   - Add No. of machines for each Service: Chef Automate, Chef Infra Server, Postgresql, OpenSearch
+   - Add No. of machines for each Service: Chef Automate, Chef Infra Server, PostgreSQL, OpenSearch
    - Add the IP address of each machine in the relevant service section; multiple IPs should be in double quotes (`"`) and separated with a comma (`,`).
 Example: `["10.0.0.101","10,0.0.102"]`
-      - If we want to use the same machine for OpenSearch and Postgresql, then provide the same IP for both config fields.
-This means overall; there will be three machines or VMs running both OpenSearch and Postgresql.
+      - If we want to use the same machine for OpenSearch and PostgreSQL, then provide the same IP for both config fields.
+This means overall; there will be three machines or VMs running both OpenSearch and PostgreSQL.
 A reduced performance should be expected with this.
-Use a minimum of 3 VMs or Machines for Both OpenSearch and Postgresql on all three machines.
+Use a minimum of 3 VMs or Machines for Both OpenSearch and PostgreSQL on all three machines.
       - Also, you can use the same machines for Chef Automate and Chef Infra Server.
 This means overall, there will be two machines or VMs running both Chef Automate and Chef Infra Server.
 A reduced performance should be expected with this.
 Minimum 2 VMs or Machines will be used by both Chef Automate and Chef Infra Server on both machines.
       - Thus, the overall minimum number of machines needed will be 5.
    - Give `ssh_user` which has access to all the machines.
 Example: `ubuntu`